What are phthalates?

 Tip: Despite their kid-friendly appearance, we do not recommend letting children wear or play with these products.
 Be wary of the manufacturing process and ingredients for plastic trinkets and play necklaces, which may be extremely hazardous to babies and small children in particular.

-Toys & Crafts
+Toys & crafts

 Fact: Babies are uniquely vulnerable to phthalate exposures from soft plastic toys given their hand-to-mouth behaviors.43 Polymer clays, like Fimo and Sculpey, are also often used by children, but release phthalates as well.44

 Tip: Make sure that toys and other objects, especially those that are meant to be mouthed, are perfectly safe.45 Avoid plastic toys and pacifiers when possible, but when a plastic toy is prefered, choose a phthalate-free plastic toy.
 Stay away from #3 plastics and go with #1, #2, or #4.
 Ideally, replace soft plastic toys with phthalate-free toys made of natural materials like solid wood or cloth (either unfinished or a non-toxic finish).
-Rosie Hippo has a great selection of safe toys.

 Marilee Nelson is an Environmental Consultant, Building Materials Specialist, Certified Baubiologist, Certified Baubiology Inspector, and Board Certified Nutritionist.
 Her research and experience with clients around the country ties acute and chronic illness with exposure to environmental stressors – chemicals in air, food and water and the increase in exposure to electromagnetic fields.
 She is dedicated to educating people about how a nutrient rich diet coupled with an environment free of products with synthetic chemicals is foundational to health.